AlexWetzel/MHArsinal/README.md

 The combo test lets you examine a weapon move-by-move, showing you your current attack, a description of that attack, and the different options you can 'combo' into with their button inputs.

 Clicking on one of the options will set it as the current attack, and display that attack's options.
 Alternatively, you can use a Playstation 4 controller to execute the displayed button input of an option to select it.
-(Note: this feature is experimental, and may not work under some circumstances)